 Webinars: Implementing the National Emergency Communications Plan

-Implementing the National Emergency Communications Plan webinars are designed to provide the public safety community with practical solutions intended to help organizations improve their emergency communications capabilities through the implementation of the NECP.
-Presented in partnership with the public safety community, CISA is conducting webinars to cover distinct NECP implementation topics:
+Designed to provide the public safety community with practical solutions, this webinar series helps organizations improve their emergency communications capabilities through the implementation of the NECP.

 National Emergency Communications Plan Resources